top of page

 Recommendations for Operators

-1. Select PSPs with direct access to local payment methods
+1. Select PSPs with Direct Access to Local Payment Methods

 A high-quality PSP should provide local coverage without requiring multiple intermediaries.
+This approach simplifies operations and enhances efficiency.

-2. Reduce chargeback risk
+2. Reduce Chargeback Risk

 Prioritise local payment methods and A2A options that minimise chargeback exposure.
+This strategy safeguards revenue and enhances player trust.

-3. Centralise payment and reconciliation data
+3. Centralise Payment and Reconciliation Data

-4. Formalise settlement SLAs
+4. Formalise Settlement SLAs

 Monitor settlement times by corridor and PSP to identify delays and liquidity risks early.
+This proactive approach can mitigate potential issues.

-5. Prepare for EUDI integration
+5. Prepare for EUDI Integration

 Adopt processes and technologies that accommodate secure, high-trust digital identity standards.
+This preparation is essential for future compliance.

 Recommendations for PSPs and Telecom Providers

-1. Provide structured APIs
+1. Provide Structured APIs

-3. Integrate AML and accessibility features directly
+3. Integrate AML and Accessibility Features Directly

 Low-friction compliance tooling improves acceptance and reduces operator workload.
+This integration is vital for operational efficiency.

 The Rise of Crypto Payments in Gambling